-Students select courses in consultation with their advisors and the senior director of graduate studies according to a schedule published by the Office of the Registrar (typically in April for fall semester and summer terms and in November for spring semester).
-All students must register at the start of each semester on dates announced in the college calendar, and complete registration by the end of the registration period.
-Once registered, students may drop and add classes through the end of the Drop/Add period.
+Students select courses in consultation with their advisors and in accordance with their program's schedule, as published by the Office of the Registrar (typically in April for fall semester and summer terms and in November for spring semester).
+All post-baccalaureate and graduate students will be registered for all courses by the Office of Graduate Advising and may only add or drop a course with permission from the senior director of graduate studies through the end of the Drop/Add period.
+The director will consult the appropriate faculty director as needed.

 Due to the importance of course registration for accurate financial aid packaging and billing, late registrants will be assessed a late registration fee.
 No student is allowed to register after the last day to add courses as posted in the college calendar (exceptions are accommodated for courses with irregular start and/or end dates).